If you have not already done so, please make sure you have installed, configured, and tested ArrayFire following the installation instructions.

 Configure

-directory if it's not already present.
-Click yes to create the build directory.F5
+directory if not already present.
+Click "yes" to create the build directory.F5

 .examples/helloworld/helloworld.cpp